RockySheoran/FoodDel/README.md

 - [Contact](#contact)

 ## Introduction
-This is a full-stack food ordering web application built using the MERN stack (MongoDB, Express, React, Node.js).
+This is a full-stack food ordering(FoodDel) web application built using the MERN stack (MongoDB, Express, React, Node.js).
 The application consists of a customer-facing app for ordering food and an admin app for managing orders, menu items, and more.

 ## Features
 - User authentication and authorization